Kong/terraform-provider-konnect/docs/resources/cloud_gateway_network.md

 ### Required

 - `availability_zones` (List of String) List of availability zones that the network is attached to.
 Requires replacement if changed.
-- `cidr_block` (String) CIDR block configuration for the network.
+- `cidr_block` (String) CIDR block for the network.
+Must not overlap with reserved blocks for the target region.
+Query the Resource Availability endpoint for valid CIDR ranges per region and provider.
 Requires replacement if changed.
 - `cloud_gateway_provider_account_id` (String) Requires replacement if changed.
 - `name` (String) Human-readable name of the network.
 - `region` (String) Region ID for cloud provider region.
 Requires replacement if changed.